Chain-Ksword/oraclecripts/README.md

 # Scripts for oracle VMs
 Just some cringe scripts I wrote to automate the installation of some programs since the free arm instance gets reset everymonth(~~well atleast I think it will let's see~~ IT HAPPENED!)
+Also has some other scripts I use alot for random tasks